tomtom28/HackRUSpring2017/README.md

 ## Environmental Variables
 For security, you should never push your API keys to github.
 This is how to set your environmental variables in Heroku.
-NOte this assuming that you already have the Heroku CLI and have already added a heroku remote.
+Note this assumes that you already have the Heroku CLI and have already added a heroku remote.

 Set up the TWILLIO_SID: `$ heroku config:set TWILLIO_SID="{your sid here}"`